How to Reduce Machine Downtime: Strategies for Manufacturers

 Planned Downtime

-- Regular maintenance
+- Regular maintenance and inspections

 - Production line changes

-- Shift and product changeovers
+- Shift or product changeovers

 Unplanned Downtime